syncfusion-content/flutter-docs/Flutter/chat/message-content.md

 ### User Avatar

 The [`showUserAvatar`](https://pub.dev/documentation/syncfusion_flutter_chat/latest/syncfusion_flutter_chat/ChatBubbleSettings/showUserAvatar.html) property is used to show or hide the author's image for the message.
+Defaults to `true`.

 ### Text Styles